hu3agency/ep0_daoTeaching/README.md

 _Let's break this down._

 ## Story Game
-"Story games are a structured way for people to tell stories together.
-The rules of the game help players invent fiction and share experiences that would be hard to craft from a blank page.
-In huStory, all players have equal authority and a shared stake in the narrative.
-By giving more of yourself, you'll get more from the game." - Dialect: A Game About Language and How it Dies
+Story games make it easy for people to create collaborative mythologies.
+The polymathProcess provides an outline that makes it easy for players to share content that creates a story that's unique to them.
+The set structure allows different games to exchange information while maintaining their respective identities.
+In huStory, all players are unified by their shared humanity and infinite weirdness.
+Every person has a shared stake in the narrative.
+If you add to huStory in any way, you're one of its co-creators.

 ## LongPlay (universe)
 In huStory, you'll define and explore a parallel universe based on what we do in our own reality.
 It's called a LongPlay (LP).
 In your LP, every human being exists as part of a single entity called "hu3" that's responsible for guiding the universe in a new direction using music and memes.
 Each LP's success rests on the ability of each player to explore their creative interests.
 As players transform their realities, they get to see their LPs mirror their collective growth.